sapslaj/p5r-easier-okumura/README.md

 Mod for Persona 5 Royal (PC) that makes the infamous Okumura boss super easy.

+**This mod is a Work-in-Progress and should be considered alpha software**

 ## What It Does

-- Removes the two-turn limit for enemy waves
 - Removes all attacks from enemies
+- Removes the two-turn limit for enemy waves (sometimes)

 ### What it doesn't do

 - Removes the timer (I haven't figured out how to do that yet, sorry)
+- Removes the two-turn limit for enemy waves (sometimes)
+  - To elaborate, it seems that under certain conditions enemies will still run away.
+I haven't figured out how to prevent that without soft-locking the game yet.

 ## y tho